alexa-pi/AlexaPi/CODE_NOTES.md

 As a result, I have changed the authorization port for AlexaPi to 5050.
 Note that you will have to change the settings within the developer website for this to work.

+### Configuration

+Configuration of AlexaPi is stored in a file called _config.yaml_, which as the extension suggests uses the [YAML](http://yaml.org/) format.
+AlexaPi looks for this file in several locations:
+- _/etc/opt/AlexaPi_
+- the _src_ subdirectory of _AlexaPi_ installation (_AlexaPi/src_)

+The last existing file in this ordered list will be used.
+That means normally _/etc/opt/AlexaPi/config.yml_ is used, but if you create _config.yaml_ in the latter paths, it will be used instead.

 ### Advanced Install

 For those of you that prefer to install the code manually or tweak things here's a few pointers...

-The Amazon AVS credentials are stored in a file called creds.py which is used by auth_web.py and main.py, there is an example with blank values.
+The Amazon AVS credentials are stored in the configuration file called config.yaml which is used by auth_web.py and main.py, there is a template with blank values.

 The auth_web.py is a simple web server to generate the refresh token via oAuth to the amazon users account, it then appends this to creds.py and displays it on the browser.